mrChernicharo/car-rush/README.md

 # car-rush
-Python Pygame - game app
+My newest game made entirely with Python and Pygame